-Me and my Zeds attempted Christmas crafts more or less every day, starting on the 1st of December and ending on the 21st, last year and conquered Christmas.
+Me and my Zeds attempted Christmas crafts more or less every day, starting on the 1st of December and ending on the 21st, in 2012 and conquered Christmas.
 In the process, I discovered that there is time to do something between school and dinner at home and that I rather enjoy attempting crafts so I am still here blogging away.

 This was an activity born of necessity.
 Once more, I had work to do when Z1 was not going to be otherwise engaged and I needed to keep her happily and quietly occupied.
 Or, at the very least, occupied.